// Blog / FAQ

 - .knowledge/project_index.json and .knowledge/modules/

-node .knowledge/tools/flow.js release --no-color - expected
+node .knowledge/tools/flow.js release --no-color - what it does

 - .knowledge/maintenance/quality_report.json